dulansa1/Real-Estate-React-Website/README.md

-# 🏠 Real Estate Booking Website
+ 🏠 Real-Estate Booking Website

 A React-based website for browsing and booking real estate properties.
 It features property search, filtering, and detailed listings.
 Users can view images, floor plans, and maps for each property, as well as add properties to their favorites.

-## ✨ Key Features
+ ✨Key Features

-- 🔍 **Search and Filter**: Easily find properties that match your criteria.
+- 🔍 Search and Filter: Easily find properties that match your criteria.
-- 🖼️ **Detailed Property View**: View images, floor plans, and maps for each property.
+- 🖼️ Detailed Property View: View images, floor plans, and maps for each property.
-- ⭐ **Favorites Management**: Add and manage favorite properties effortlessly.
+- ⭐ Favorites Management: Add and manage favorite properties effortlessly.
-- 📱 **Responsive Design**: Smooth navigation across devices.
+- 📱 Responsive Design: Smooth navigation across devices.

-## 🛠️ Technologies Used
+ 🛠️ Technologies Used

 - ⚛️ React
 - 🚦 React Router